naga-satish/interview-preparation/ETL-ELT.md

    - Avoid implicit data type conversions
    - Consider materialized views for complex aggregations

-7. **What is the difference between pushdown optimization and in-memory processing?**
+### 7. What is the difference between pushdown optimization and in-memory processing?

    **Pushdown Optimization:**
    - Delegates transformation logic to the source/target database